Many people with a phobia don't need treatment. Avoiding the object of their fear is enough to control the problem.

 Antidepressants

-Venlafaxine (Efexor), a serotonin and noradrenaline reuptake inhibitor (SNRI) may also be prescribed for anxiety.
+A serotonin and noradrenaline reuptake inhibitor (SNRI) may also be prescribed for anxiety.
+For example, venlafaxine (Efexor).

 Common side effects of these treatments include:

-They may also, initially, make your anxiety worse and can cause sexual problems.
+They may also initially make your anxiety worse or cause sexual problems.

-Clomipramine (Anafranil) is a type of tricyclic antidepressant (TCA) that's licensed to treat phobias.
-Side effects include:
+Clomipramine (Anafranil) is a type of tricyclic antidepressant (TCA) that is licensed to treat phobias.

 Moclobemide (Manerix) is a type of antidepressant from the monoamine oxidase inhibitor (MAOI) group of antidepressants.
 It's sometimes prescribed to treat social phobia.